-As the first teacher of your young child with ADHD you will incidentally teach your child the developmental skills associated with daily living activities.
+Parents are the first teachers of your young child with ADHD.
+You will incidentally teach your child the developmental skills associated with daily living activities.
 As with other children they will achieve developmental milestones normally but they will possibly be distracted, not finish tasks and be eager to move onto the next thing that has gained their attention.

 The challenge for a parent and soon after the early educator is to put boundaries in place.
-Structures and time limits on activities will also be critical to help the child understand what is required of them and assist to keep their attention on the task.
-So let’s have a look at some of the developmental skills and strategies to assist you to help your child:
+Structures and time limits on activities will also be critical to help the child understand what is required of them and to assist them to keep their attention on the task.
+So let’s have a look at some of the developmental skills and strategies to assist you to help a young child:

 Eating at the table

-As your child is always on the go, get them to help you set the table and then follow through with the function of sitting at the table and eating the snack or meal.
+As the child with ADHD may always be on the go, get them to help you set the table and then follow through with the function of sitting at the table and eating the snack or meal.
 This will help your child to build up a tolerance for sitting, understand that there are requirements to eat at the table and not to wander around while eating.

 This will require close supervision to begin with to ensure the process is seen through to the end.
 Young children are keen to move onto the next activity and let’s face it, going to the toilet and cleaning up afterwards is not a high priority for them.
 Spend the time in these early years and your child will be ready and independent for pre-school and school.